Pocket Save URL Prompt

 After that, there's nothing else to do and the user can either leave the app or interact with the saved content.

 🙌 How does this interaction or solution work?

 Reducing Friction and Just in Time

-This is a fantastic example of a pattern that is capable of eliminating the need for a long flow of user actions and pageviews.
+This is a fantastic example of a solution that is capable of eliminating the need for a long flow of user actions and pageviews.

 By proactively checking what's inside the user's clipboard, Pocket can determine their attempted path and action within the app.

 If a user has a URL in his/her clipboard, and they open an app which nature is to save and index URLs, there's a high probability that what they want to do is save/bookmark that URL.